 I set out in this post to show that the Church unequivocally supports the right to life, but I ended up rambling on about many aspects of this issue.

 If I could sum all this up in a single paragraph it would be this;

-Abortion is an attack on the respect and dignity that we owe to every person because of they are made in the image and likeness of God.
+Abortion is an attack on the respect and dignity that we owe to every person because they are made in the image and likeness of God.
 Abortion is also a direct assault on the law of love that Jesus called us to live, there’s no more severe attack on love than a parent killing their child.
 All children have a right to life because they are persons, regardless of their physical or cognitive defects, a birth defect makes you no less a child of God.
-Abortion is murder because it is the intentional ending of human life.
+And finally, abortion is murder because it is the intentional ending of human life.